shijianzhong/kite-public/README.md

 This repository contains public files for [Kite](https://kite.kagi.com), news app for people who want a healthy news diet, developed by [Kagi](https://kagi.com).

 Kite is  designed for people who want to stay informed without getting overwhelmed.
 We provide thrice-daily updates of the most important news stories, from carefully curated sources and summarized by advanced language models to give you the essential information you need.
+We strive for diversity and transparency of resources and welcome your contributions to widen perspectives.
+This multi-source approach helps reveal the full picture beyond any single viewpoint.

 Most of what powers Kite is open sourced and is found in this repository.